Interview Tips for Employers and Employees

 Good candidate.
 Good experience.
 However, their personality or some other factor may not be a good match for your company.

-Schedule and track responses for your group's next training session with this easy-to-use tool!
+Schedule and track responses for your group's next training session.
+SAMPLE

 Keep the lines of communication open